Da 5 Bloods: Plot

 On the hike out, Eddie steps on a landmine and is killed.
 David also steps on a mine but does not trigger it, just as Hedy and two other volunteers from LAMB, Simon and Seppo, show up.
 Paul and the others manage to pull David off the mine safely.
 Paul then holds the three outsiders hostage with Otis's gun, paranoid that they will report them to the authorities.
 During the night Seppo escapes while David and the others forcibly disarm Paul.

 When the Bloods regroup with Vinh, a group of gunmen shows up demanding the gold in exchange for Seppo, whom they have captured.
 In the ensuing shootout, David is shot in the leg, and Seppo is killed by a landmine.
 All of the gunmen are killed except for one, who flees.
 Assuming that Desroche has crossed them, Vinh suggests retreating to a nearby abandoned temple to defend themselves from reinforcements.
 Unwilling to trust Vinh, Paul takes his share of the gold and heads out into the jungle alone.
 The remaining Bloods offer Vinh, Hedy, and Simon a share of the remaining gold for their trouble.

 As he rages to himself, Paul has a vision of Norman who reminds Paul that he was the one who had accidentally killed Norman during a firefight and that he should let go of his guilt.
 He is subsequently located and killed by Desroche's men.
-Desroche, now wearing Paul's MAGA hat, arrives with the gunmen at the temple and is then ambushed by Otis, Melvin, and Vinh; all of his men are killed.
+Desroche, now wearing Paul's MAGA hat, arrives with the gunmen at the temple and is then ambushed by Otis, Melvin, and Vinh.
+All of his men are subsequently killed.
 Desroche wounds Otis and tries to finish him off with a hand grenade, but Melvin sacrifices himself by leaping on top of it.
 As Desroche prepares to execute Otis, David shoots and kills him with Otis's gun.

 Vinh helps the surviving Bloods share out the gold.
 Melvin's widow receives his share, and Eddie's goes to a Black Lives Matter organization.
 Hedy and Simon donate their shares to LAMB in Seppo's name.
 Norman's remains are brought home to his family by the military.
 David reads a letter from Paul, who tells him that he will always love him.
 Otis visits Tiên and bonds with his daughter for the first time.